The Weibull distribution is most often used to model reliability data. Ellistat's Data Analysis module allows you to perform these analyses with ease.

 MTBF (Mean Time Between Failures) is the average of the time intervals between two failures.

-To model a product's failure law, you need to be able to model multiple types of failure:
+To model a product's failure rate, you need to be able to model multiple types of failure:

-For this reason, Weibull's law is mainly used, as it allows for great variability in shape.
+For this reason, the Weibull distribution is mainly used, as it allows for great variability in shape.

-Thanks to its great flexibility, Weibull's law can be used to model the behaviour of many types of failure, such as :
+Thanks to its great flexibility, the Weibull distribution can be used to model the behavior of many types of failure, such as:

 The Weibull distribution function is as follows: